 Injuries to the neck caused by a sudden movement of the head backwards and forwards or sideways, are referred to as "whiplash".
 Whether from a car accident, sporting injury or an accident at work, whiplash or neck injuries warrant a thorough chiropractic examination.

 Whiplash is most commonly suffered as a result of a road traffic accident.
 An impact or collision causes the head to suddenly jerk back and forth beyond its normal limits.
 Read more bout how chiropractors treat whiplash.

 Wear and Tear

-Wear and Tear, Osteoarthritis or Joint Degeneration occurs due to the accumulation of stresses and trauma over time.
+Wear and Tear, Osteoarthritis, or Joint Degeneration occur due to the accumulation of stresses and trauma over time.
 Throughout life the spine is required to withstand considerable weight bearing strain, purely as a result of the pressures of daily living.
-The overall effects of degenerative changes of the spine, leads to a feeling of stiffness and reduced spinal mobility.
+The overall effects of degenerative changes of the spine leads to a feeling of stiffness and reduced spinal mobility.
 However, just like any other part of the body, the better care that is taken of the spine, the less degeneration is likely to occur.
 Chiropractic treatment is usually very effective for the symptoms caused by wear and tear.
 It is never too late to take proper care of the spine and reduce the effects of aging.

 Overuse or Repetitive Strain Injuries (RSI)

 There is a constant process of breakdown and repair of the soft tissues in the human body.
 RSI develop when the balance is upset either from increased use and/or impaired healing.
 RSI is caused by mechanical irritation, which upsets the body's highly tuned natural balance.
 It is an inflammation of the fibrous layer that covers soft tissues.
 Repeated physical movements, such as typing, can cause damage to tendons, nerves muscles and ligaments.